RKucher1/Vulnerable-AD-LAB/README.md

 **Sanity check performed**
 - You can run `bash -n setup.sh` to do a basic shell syntax check.
 I also corrected a mismatch so the generated `Vagrantfile` uses the same Windows 11 box that the script pre-checks (`gusztavvargadr/windows-11`).

+**New / Important behavior (updated)**
+- The script now supports several command-line flags to control behavior without changing the script contents:
+	- `--dry-run`: preview the full flow without performing downloads, filesystem writes, package installs, or VM operations.
+This is a true no-op for side-effects and useful for validating the control flow.
+	- `--force`: non-interactively overwrite an existing `vuln-credit-union-lab/` directory when the script would otherwise prompt.
+	- `--yes`: auto-answer interactive confirmations the script would normally prompt for.
+	- `--teardown`: destroy the Vagrant VMs in the lab (prompts for confirmation unless `--force` is used).
+	- `--health-check`: show `vagrant status` for the lab VMs (no changes).
+	- `--summary`: print a concise summary table of expected VMs and addresses.

+- Helper functions for logging and confirmations were moved earlier in the script so they are available during preflight checks.
+That fixed an error where `ask_confirm` and logging helpers could be called before being defined.
+- The script no longer unconditionally aborts when `vuln-credit-union-lab/` exists; it will prompt to delete/recreate, honor `--force`, and in `--dry-run` simply log the intended action without removing anything.

 **How to change how many computers are created**
 The script currently generates 10 Windows 11 workstations.
 Because the script writes both the `Vagrantfile` and a static `ansible/inventory`, you must keep those two parts consistent when you change the count.